1jour1vin

 About the estate:

-Under the leadership of Olivier Halley, Stéphane Follin-Arbelet, and cellar master Emmanuel Escutenaire, this estate, which expanded to 65 hectares in 2018, has undergone a revolution in recent years in its working methods and interpretation of the nature of its terroirs.
-Thirty hectares are farmed organically, with the aim of converting the entire estate within three years.
-Colossal investments made over three years in high-performance viticultural equipment have enabled progress to be made.
+Under the leadership of Olivier Halley, Stéphane Follin-Arbelet, and cellar master Emmanuel Escutenaire, this estate—which expanded to 65 hectares in 2018—has been undergoing a revolution in its working methods and interpretation of its terroirs for several years now.
+Thirty hectares are farmed organically, with the goal of converting the entire estate within three years.
+Significant investments made over the past three years in high-performance viticultural equipment have enabled progress.
 The whites possess both a dynamic tension and a generous mouthfeel, even if 2018 is not the vintage that suits them best.
-The reds, whose berries are destemmed and optically sorted before undergoing low-temperature fermentation and then aged for 12 to 15 months in barrels (25 to 40% new), offer a sappy, fleshy, deep aspect, with the 2018s being particularly racy.
-This is an absolutely impressive progression in a very short time for an estate of this size.
+The reds, whose berries are destemmed and optically sorted before undergoing low-temperature fermentation followed by 12 to 15 months of aging in barrels (25 to 40% new), offer a sappy, fleshy, and deep character, with the 2018s being particularly racy.
+This represents an absolutely impressive progression in a very short time for an estate of this size.

 Hachette Wine Guide